liamchampton/liamchampton/README.md

 - Google Fundamentals of Digital Marketing

 ## About me :rocket:
-- Currently working at [IBM](https://developer.ibm.com/) as a Lead Developer Advocate creating engaging material for the developer community
+- Currently working at Microsoft as a Cloud Advocate creating engaging material for the developer community
+- Previously worked at IBM
 - Co-Host of the [Tech Jam podcast](https://techjam.dev) - a podcast by devs for devs
 - Heavily contributed to the [Eclipse Codewind](https://github.com/eclipse/codewind-installer) open source initiative as a Node.js and Go developer
 - Always on the lookout for new open source projects to get involved in